Amine1102/HarryPotterAtHome/README.md

 # HarryPotterAtHome, Amine LAIMECHE

-Now, only the 1st level is available
+Currently, only the 1st level is available

 1) Choose your wizard's name
 2) Choose your pet